 The Mako Total Knee application is a knee replacement treatment option designed to relieve the pain caused by joint degeneration due to osteoarthritis.
 Through CT-based 3D modeling of bone anatomy, surgeons can use the Mako System to create a personalized surgical plan and identify the implant size, orientation and alignment based on each patient’s unique anatomy.
 The Mako System also enables surgeons to virtually modify the surgical plan intra-operatively and assists the surgeon in executing bone resections.

-“We are proud to offer this highly advanced robotic technology in our area.
-Our patients no longer have to travel to access the latest medical advancements,” said Dr. Jay Cook of the Bone & Joint Institute of South Georgia.
+BJISG & WMH are proud to offer this highly advanced robotic technology in our area.
+Patients no longer have to travel to access the latest medical advancements.
 “The addition of Mako to our orthopaedic service line further demonstrates our commitment to provide the community with outstanding healthcare,” added hospital CEO Joe Ierardi.

 The Bone & Joint Institute of South Georgia provides comprehensive orthopaedic care using the most technologically advanced equipment.
 Featuring on-site x-ray services, open MRIs accredited by the American College of Radiology, and eight healthcare providers, BJI serves over 18 Southeast Georgia counties with offices in Jesup, Baxley, Hinesville, and Waycross.